Daybreakers: Plot

-At a vineyard that night, Edward meets more humans and Senator Wes Turner, a vampire secretly helping the colony develop a cure.
-An approaching convoy of humans is captured, and vampire soldiers track the location of the vineyard, forcing Turner and the humans to flee.
-Audrey, Cormac, and Edward stay behind, and together they recreate the method by which Cormac reverted to human form, curing Edward of vampirism.
-They later find Turner and all the humans dead.
+Edward meets Senator Wes Turner, a human sympathizer secretly helping to develop a cure.
+Vampire soldiers capture an approaching human convoy and track the vineyard's location, forcing Turner and the humans to flee.
+Audrey, Cormac, and Edward stay behind.
+After many painful trials, they successfully cure Edward of vampirism.
+They later find Turner and all the humans slaughtered and drained of blood.

-Alison Bromley, one of the captured humans, is revealed to be the daughter of Charles Bromley (CEO of Bromley Marks), who refused to become a vampire like her father.
-Charles has Frankie forcibly turn his daughter Alison into a vampire, but she refuses to drink human blood.
-Devolving into a subsider, Alison and others are executed by being burnt to death by sunlight.
-Upset at witnessing Alison's death, Frankie seeks out his brother.
-The military imposes martial law to control the subsider population.
+Alison Bromley, one of the captured humans, is revealed to be the beloved daughter of Charles Bromley.
+As she refuses to become a vampire, Charles has Frankie forcibly turn her.
+However, she refuses to drink human blood and devolves into a Subsider, and is executed by being dragged into sunlight.
+Upset by her death, Frankie seeks his brother.
+The military imposes martial law to curb the Subsider population.

 Edward, Cormac, and Audrey break into Christopher's home and ask him to help spread the cure.
-Having finally discovered a viable blood substitute, and feeling overshadowed by Edward, Christopher is uninterested in a cure and summons soldiers, who capture Audrey while Cormac and Edward escape.
-They are found by Frankie, who agrees to help but his instincts cause him to bite Cormac, but drinking his blood turns Frankie human, revealing that the sunlight cure is unnecessary.
+Having finally discovered a viable blood substitute, Christopher rejects the cure and calls in soldiers, who capture Audrey while Cormac and Edward escape.
+They are found by Frankie, who agrees to help, but instinctively bites and feeds on Cormac.
+As it turns out, a cured human is immune to vampire bites, while cured vampire blood is a cure in itself.

-Trying to save Audrey, Edward turns himself in to Charles, who gloats about Bromley Marks' new monopoly on the blood substitute, as using blood substitute to cure blood loss in humans is much less profitable than selling it as grocery to the vampire population.
-Charles reveals his plan to continue hunting humans and sell their blood for exorbitant prices, as "people are always willing to pay extra for the real thing."
+Trying to save Audrey, Edward surrenders himself to Charles.
 Edward taunts Charles into biting him, turning Charles human.

-Edward leaves Charles to be killed at the hands of human-blood-thirsty-soldiers on the brink of becoming subsiders.
-Frankie arrives and sacrifices himself to the soldiers which allows Edward and Audrey to escape.
-In the ensuing feeding frenzy, only six soldiers are left standing, now cured.
-To conceal the cure, Christopher shoots the soldiers and is about to shoot Edward and Audrey when Cormac kills him with a crossbow.

-The three survivors drive off into the sunrise.
-In a voiceover, Edward announces the cure will change the general population back to restore humanity.
+Edward leaves Charles to be killed at the hands of blood-starved vampire troops.
+Frankie arrives and sacrifices himself to the soldiers, allowing Edward and Audrey to escape.
+In the ensuing feeding frenzy, only a few surviving soldiers are cured.
+To conceal the cure, Christopher kills the soldiers and is about to shoot Edward and Audrey when Cormac kills him.
+The three survivors drive off into the sunrise with the cure that will change the general population back to restore humanity.